MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-performance-recommendations.md

 When creating and managing assignments in Intune, incorporate some of these recommendations.
 Use groups or virtual groups, and apply filters to help refine the targeting scope.
 Keep the best practices in mind:

 -  Don't create your own version of "All users" or "All devices" groups.
-Use the Intune virtual groups instead as they don’t require Azure AD syncing when a new user or device is added to the environment.
+Use the Intune virtual groups, as they don’t require Azure AD syncing when a new user or device is added to the environment.
-- Reuse groups as much as possible to optimize your targeting.
+- To optimize your targeting, reuse groups as much as possible.
 - Take care when making large nesting changes to Intune groups.
 Intune needs to process all these changes and calculate effective changes for all the members of all the groups impacted by that change.
 - Intune doesn't support mixed group exclusions.
 So, use filters to dynamically include and exclude devices in addition to group or virtual group assignments.